YaumaKero/SAD/prácticaFINAL/readme.txt

 -Create new decks
 -Create new cards
--Give +/- prio in function of knowledge of the card -Automatic deck with input reader and auto prio deliver -Graphic menu for decks generate linkcode para compartir mazos
+-Give +/- prio in function of knowledge of the card -Automatic answer provider using AI

-Version de prueba por Jaime

-Version de prueba por Dani
+-Graphic menu for managing decks and cards -Collaborative decks with backups in the server